Monorepo Setup

 Pattern matching and rootPath

-For detailed examples of how each mode works, see the Elements documentation.
+For how element patterns and captures work, see the Elements documentation.

 Scenario 1: Inter-package Dependencies as External (Package Isolation)